katelyn98/katelyn98.github.io/_posts/2022-04-20-vlr-project.md

 | DETR   | **0.1275**     | $0.2136$     |

-We also conducted the same study between the saliency maps from the models and the predicted eye-fixations for a subset of PASCALVOC2012.
-This subset was determined based on the PASCALVOC2012 images that had a ground truth human attention map in the ML Interpretability Bench
+We also conducted the same study between the saliency maps from the models and the predicted eye-fixations as well as ground truth for a subset of PASCALVOC2012.
+This subset was determined based on the PASCALVOC2012 images that had a ground truth human attention map in the ML Interpretability Evaluation Benchmark.
+We observed that Faster R-CNN with a ResNet50 backbone generated saliency maps most similar to the predicted eye-fixations and the human attention masks in terms of MAE with values of $0.1700$ and $0.1145$ respectively.
+In terms of IoU, the SSD with a VGG backbone generated saliency maps most similar to the predicted eye-fixations and human attention masks with values of $0.2474$ and $0.3225$ respectively.

 **Table 2: Object Detection Models compared to DeepGazeIIE Predicted Eye-Fixations for PASCALVOC2012**